Who is United Consumers, Inc.?

 Phone number: (800) 736-6615 or (703) 497-5000

-Will United Consumers, Inc. sue me or garnish my wages?
+Will United Consumers sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
+They help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with United Consumers, Inc. again.

 United Consumers, Inc. (UCI) Complaints

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If you find yourself facing any of these situations, you may also want to consider filing a complaint.